chastitywhiterose/Chad/Chad-Story.md

 such a thing before.
 What kind of coward was he that he cared so much about what others would think if they knew he was a Vegan?

-Chad: You know what, Stacy, you\'re right.
+Chad: You know what, Stacy, you're right.
 If I were in their place, I would expect them to be better than I am.
 I am sorry.

 Stacy: Who are you apologizing to?